llenroc/intel-iot-examples-datastore/README.md

-# Intel® IoT Examples Datastore
+# Intel IoT Examples Datastore

 ## Introduction

-The Intel® IoT Example Datastore is intended to provide a simple data store for sample applications that are part of the Intel® IoT how-to code samples.
+The Intel IoT Example Datastore is intended to provide a simple data store for sample applications that are part of the Intel IoT how-to code samples.

 It is a Node.js* application written using [Express][].
 It uses a [Redis][] data store.